dib-lab/2020-paper-sourmash-gather/README.md

 # Output directory containing the formatted manuscript

 The [`gh-pages`](https://github.com/dib-lab/2020-paper-sourmash-gather/tree/gh-pages) branch hosts the contents of this directory at <https://dib-lab.github.io/2020-paper-sourmash-gather/>.
-The permalink for this webpage version is <https://dib-lab.github.io/2020-paper-sourmash-gather/v/706d3f20fd7764d393d87ca80ce2415f239ad89c/>.
+The permalink for this webpage version is <https://dib-lab.github.io/2020-paper-sourmash-gather/v/3b68a362bb35837f4e4bcb97c74a1c2ee53a58a3/>.
 To redirect to the permalink for the latest manuscript version at anytime, use the link <https://dib-lab.github.io/2020-paper-sourmash-gather/v/freeze/>.

 ## Files

-This directory contains the following files, which are mostly ignored on the `master` branch:
+This directory contains the following files, which are mostly ignored on the `main` branch:

 + [`index.html`](index.html) is an HTML manuscript.
 + [`manuscript.pdf`](manuscript.pdf) is a PDF manuscript.